ekorian/enveloppe-soleau/README.md

 ## HOW TO DECRYPT

-- You need both the usb key and the associated PDF
+- You need both the USB key and the associated PDF
 - Write Keyfile to a text file without spaces nor carriage returns/line breaks.
 - Plug USB key
 - Open Veracrypt
 - Right click on a slot and click "Select Device and Mount ..."
-- Select your usb key
+- Select your USB key
 - Click on "Keyfiles", then "Add file", and select the keyfile that you created in step 2.
-Click ok.
+Click OK.
 - Write the password
-- Click ok
+- Click OK
-- The USB key is now decyphered.
+- The USB key is now deciphered.